If you have an injury, disability, weight problem, or diabetes . . .

-Myth 2: Elderly people shouldn’t exercise.
+Myth 2: Older people shouldn’t exercise.
 They should save their strength and rest.

-Fact: Research shows that a sedentary lifestyle is unhealthy for the elderly.
-Inactivity often causes seniors to lose the ability to do things on their own and can lead to more hospitalizations, doctor visits, and use of medicines for illnesses.
+Fact: Research shows that a sedentary lifestyle is unhealthy for adults over 50.
+Inactivity often causes older adults to lose the ability to do things on their own and can lead to more hospitalizations, doctor visits, and use of medicines for illnesses.

 Myth 3: Exercise puts me at risk of falling down.

 Fact: Regular exercise, by building strength and stamina, prevents loss of bone mass and improves balance, actually reducing your risk of falling.

 Myth 4: It’s too late.
 I’m already too old to start exercising

 Fact: You’re never too old to exercise!
 If you’ve never exercised before, or it’s been a while, start with light walking and other gentle activities.

 Myth 5: I’m disabled.
 I can’t exercise sitting down.

 Fact: Chair–bound people face special challenges but can lift light weights, stretch, and do chair aerobics to increase range of motion, improve muscle tone, and promote cardiovascular health.